awsdocs/aws-client-vpn-user-guide/doc_source/user-getting-started.md

 Before you can establish a VPN session, your Client VPN administrator must create and configure a Client VPN endpoint\.
 Your administrator controls which networks and resources you can access when you establish a VPN session\.
 You then use a VPN client application to connect to a Client VPN endpoint and establish a secure VPN connection\.

+For more information about creating a Client VPN endpoint, see the [AWS Client VPN Administrator Guide](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/)\.

 **Topics**
 + [Prerequisites](#install-prereq)
 + [Step 1: Get a VPN Client Application](#install-client)